wacncontent/CustomizeTool/addCommentOutput/articles/app-service-web/web-sites-python-ptvs-django-sql.md

 [AZURE.INCLUDE [create-account-and-websites-note](../includes/create-account-and-websites-note.md)]
 <!-- deleted by customization

->[AZURE.NOTE] If you want to get started with Azure Websites before signing up for an Azure account, go to [Try Azure Websites](https://tryappservice.azure.com/), where you can immediately create a short-lived starter web app in Azure Websites.
+>[AZURE.NOTE] If you want to get started with Azure Websites before signing up for an Azure account, go to [Try Azure Websites](https://tryappservice.azure.com/), where you can immediately create a short-lived starter web site in Azure Websites.
 No credit cards required; no commitments.
 -->

 ## Create the Project

 In this section, we'll create a Visual Studio project using a sample template.
 We'll create a virtual environment and install required packages.
 We'll create a local database using sqlite.
-Then we'll run the web app locally.
+Then we'll run the web site locally.

 1. In Visual Studio, select **File**, **New Project**.